officialcody/netflix-gpt-react/README.md

 - Secondary Container with Movies List and Movies Cards
 - TMDB Image CDN
 - Custom hooks for all movies API's
+- GPT Search Bar
+- How to make application Multilingual

 ## Features